ficusio/consul-health-reporter-node/README.md

 Returns a new instance of reporter.

 * `serviceId` ID of the service, which must be already registered in Consul; required.
-* `opts.consulAgentUrl` URL of local Consul agent, defaults to `'http://127.0.0.1:8500'`.
+* `opts.consulAgentUrl` URL of local Consul agent's HTTP interface, defaults to `'http://127.0.0.1:8500'`.
 * `opts.intervalSec` Interval between successive reports, defaults to 5 seconds.
-Should be smaller than TTL specified for the check.
+Should be smaller than TTL specified for the Consul check, to reduce the possibility of Consul assuming that the service is dead when a report was delayed due to ephemeral conditions, e.g. high CPU load.
 * `opts.check` A function to determine current health state of the app; defaults to always reporting passing state.
 It is called each time health is about to be reported, and provided with three arguments: `pass`, `warn` and `fail`, which are functions that accept a single optional parameter, `note`.
 The check function should return the result of calling one of these functions, e.g. `return pass('ok')`.

 The reporter will not report anything until `reporter.resume()` is called.